 Obtaining a Burn Permit

 Outdoor burning on Westport Island requires a permit obtained from the Westport Volunteer Fire Department.
-(A more limited open burn permit is available online from the Maine Forest Service for $7.)
+Visit our permitting system at www.wvfd.me/fp.
 There is no cost for a permit obtained from the fire department.

 The rules for obtaining outdoor burn permits are designed to permit residents and contractors to burn yard and some construction debris (trees, brush, slash, leaves, etc...)
 The overriding concern in granting these permits is personal safety and the safety of surrounding property, so granting of permits will be based on: